py-lama/pylogs/CONTRIBUTING.md

 ---

-Thank you for contributing to PyLogs!
+Thank you for contributing to LogLama!
 Your contributions help make logging better for everyone in the PyLama ecosystem.
 The logger name
         level: The logging level
         config: Optional configuration dictionary
     """